 Building a cash flow forecast in Excel, Google Sheets or Numbers is definitely a good first step.
 However, it does come with significant limitations.
 Spreadsheets are prone to error, and need constant updating.
 The more your business grows, the harder it will be to maintain a manual cash flow forecast.

 If you’d like to compare the differences between using cash flow forecasting software and using a spreadsheet, check out this blog post.

 How to use the Float cash flow template

-- Rename the categories down the left hand side to match your chart of accounts
+- Rename the categories on the cash flow forecast template down the left hand side to match your chart of accounts

 - Fill in the figures for Cash In and Cash Out with your best guesses

 - Don’t forget to add in the taxes you’ll need to pay, such as sales tax, VAT or GST

 - Look at the ‘Net Cash Movement’ row to see whether you’re profitable month-to-month or not.